Structured Kolmogorov-Arnold Neural ODEs for Interpretable Learning and Symbolic Discovery of Nonlinear Dynamics: Methodology

 \subsection{KAN-Based Two-Stage Learning}

-To facilitate interpretable equation discovery within the structured state-space Neural ODE framework, we incorporate the Kolmogorov–Arnold Network (KAN), a spline-based architecture capable of acting both as a universal function approximator and a symbolic expression learner.
+{To facilitate interpretable equation discovery within the structured state-space Neural ODE framework, the Kolmogorov--Arnold Network (KAN) is incorporated, which is a spline-based architecture capable of acting both as a universal function approximator and a symbolic expression learner.}

 The SKANODE training procedure consists of two key stages:

 \paragraph{Stage 1: Learning Structured Latent Dynamics with \( \text{KAN}_{\text{approx}} \)}